prokushev/zinc/readme.txt

 4. Add PRL support to CCP
 5. Downgrade CCP to hold only CCP 2.2 and CCP 3 resident commands
 6. Downgrade BDOS to support only CP/M 2.2 and CP/M 3 functions
-7. Fix B/P BIOS to support USERF CP/M function
+7. Use ZINC.INC for B/P BIOS config
+8. Rumor ZX Interface 1 can be used on +2A/+3 machines.
+If so then think about microdrive support.

 Platform specific distributions of ZINC
 =======================================